aruymgaart/AMATH/dft_noise_filter_582HW1/README.md

 ## Acknowledgments

-* This example was an assignemnt in AMATH582 at UW-Seattle by Prof. N. Kutz (University Of Washington - Seattle) and examples from his book [Data Driven Modeling & Scientific Computation](https://amath.washington.edu/research/publications/data-driven-modeling-scientific-computation-methods-complex-systems-big-data).
+* This example was an assignment in AMATH582 at UW-Seattle by Prof. N. Kutz (University Of Washington - Seattle) and examples from his book [Data Driven Modeling & Scientific Computation](https://amath.washington.edu/research/publications/data-driven-modeling-scientific-computation-methods-complex-systems-big-data).